-A. -Reappointment of Full-Time Tenure-Track and Library Faculty in Professorial Ranks
+1. Reappointment of Full-Time Tenure-Track and Library Faculty in Professorial Ranks

-Each department in the College shall follow its established procedures to evaluate candidates for Formatted: Right: -0.5", Numbered + Level: 1 + Numbering reappointment.
-If candidates have taught in an interdisciplinary program, or in a department other than the one in which they hold an appointment, the procedures must ensure a mechanism for obtaining information of the control of t about their performance in this other department or program.
-The Chair will file these procedures with the Formatted: Indent: Left: 0.25", Hanging: 0.25", Right: Dean of the Faculty/Vice President for Academic Affairs and make them available to the candidate well i -0.5" advance of the evaluation.
+Each department in the College shall follow its established procedures to evaluate candidates for reappointment.
+If candidates have taught in an interdisciplinary program, or in a department other than the one in which they hold an appointment, the procedures must ensure a mechanism for obtaining information about their performance in this other department or program.
+The Chair will file these procedures with the Dean of the Faculty/Vice President for Academic Affairs and make them available to the candidate well in advance of the evaluation.
 These procedures must be in accordance with the principles of academic freedom and must ensure that the standards for continued service are considered.

-1a.
+a.
 Second Year

-- ai.
-At the end of the appointee's second year, the department shall determine whether or not it regards the Formatted: Right: -0.5" appointee as a candidate for reappointment according to departmental procedures and the evaluativ Formatted: Indent: Left: 0.69", Hanging: 0.19", Right: criteria set forth in Part One, Article VII, Section A, with particular emphasis on teachin -0.5' effectiveness.
+- i.
+At the end of the appointee's second year, the department shall determine whether or not it regards the appointee as a candidate for reappointment according to departmental procedures and the evaluative criteria set forth in Part One, Article VIII, Section A, with particular emphasis on teaching effectiveness.
 The Department shall inform the Associate Dean of the Faculty for Personnel, Development, and Diversity of its decision on or before May 31 of that year.
-In the case of proportional appointments (see Part One, Article VI, Section C), each program and/or department involved shall inform the Associate Dean of the Faculty for Personnel, Development, and Diversity of its decision on or before May 31 of that year. - By June 15 of the appointee's second year, the Associate Dean of the Faculty for Personnel, Development, and Diversity shall remind appointees not regarded as candidates for reappointment that their service terminates at the end of their third academic year. - eiii.
+In the case of proportional appointments (see Part One, Article VI, Section C), each program and/or department involved shall inform the Associate Dean of the Faculty for Personnel, Development, and Diversity of its decision on or before May 31 of that year. - ii.
+By June 15 of the appointee's second year, the Associate Dean of the Faculty for Personnel, Development, and Diversity shall remind appointees not regarded as candidates for reappointment that their service terminates at the end of their third academic year. - iii.
 Candidates for reappointment shall have access to all written materials immediately following notification of the Associate Dean of the Faculty for Personnel, Development, and Diversity's decision.
 These materials may not be photocopied.

-div.
+iv.
 Reviews

-- If the appointee believes that the decision against reappointment was made in violation or academic freedom and rights or was procedurally inadequate, CAFR, upon petition by the appointee, will review the allegations and report to the President. - If the appointee believes that the decision against reappointment was based on inadequat Formatted: Indent: Left: 0.88", Right: -0.5", Outline consideration of the standards for continued service, the Associate Dean of the Faculty for numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start Personnel, Development, and Diversity may review the evaluation. - In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration. - In a case where the disagreement between the department and the Associate Dean of the Faculty for Personnel, Development, and Diversity cannot be resolved, CAPT will review the Formatted: Indent: Left: 0.88", Right: -0.5" candidate's file and make a recommendation to the Dean of the Faculty/Vice President for Formatted: Indent: Left: 0.88", Right: -0.5", Outline Academic Affairs.
-This recommendation will be made on or before September 30.
+- (1) If the appointee believes that the decision against reappointment was made in violation of academic freedom and rights or was procedurally inadequate, CAFR, upon petition by the appointee, will review the allegations and report to the President. - (2) If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Associate Dean of the Faculty for Personnel, Development, and Diversity may review the evaluation. - (3) In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration. - (4) In a case where the disagreement between the department and the Associate Dean of the Faculty for Personnel, Development, and Diversity cannot be resolved, CAPT will review the candidate's file and make a recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
+This recommendation will be made on or before September 30. - (5) The Dean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
+The decision on the candidates shall be announced as soon as possible to the departments concerned, but in no case later than October 15.